RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

    sudo apt-get -y install rocm-dkms

-HIP-Clang is the compiler for compiling HIP programs on AMD platform.
+**Note**: HIP-Clang is the compiler for compiling HIP programs on AMD platform.

 HIP-Clang can be built manually: